totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 9. Any work practices requiring close contact working have been minimised with appropriate guidance issued.

-10. Employees arrive at work via different transport methods and all are to sanitise and/or wash hands upon arrival.
+10. Employees arrive at work via different transport methods and all are required to sanitise and/or wash hands upon arrival.

 Hazard: Food & Drink Preparation Areas – Potential risk of transfer of virus through cross-contamination

-1. All employees are expected to maintain good standards of hygiene whenever or wherever food or drinks are being prepared by washing their hands for 20 seconds before and after using any communal food preparation area.
+1. All employees are expected to maintain good standards of hygiene whenever or wherever food or drinks are being prepared by washing their hands for at least 20 seconds before and after using any communal food preparation area.

 4. Employees are actively encouraged to use only their own cutlery, crockery and glassware and should prepare their own food and drink only.
 All equipment is to be washed, dried and taken away from communal areas after use.
 Single use paper towels are provided for this purpose.